mrseanryan/testCSharpCppConsoles/dotnetCoreCon5/README.md

 - records have a built-in copy constructor
 - records can be declared in 1 line of code

+Records are less limited than structs:

+- can use inheritance, destructors
+- an easy, simplified construct whose intent is to use as an immutable data structure with easy syntax, like with expressions to copy objects
+- robust equality support with Equals(object), IEquatable<T>, and GetHashCode()
+- constructor/deconstructor support with simplified positional records
+- `with` expressions to modify-on-copy

 ## References

 https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-9